Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 In short

-Primary and Noncontributory (PNC) is a contract requirement, usually added by endorsement and not just noted on a COI, that makes your liability policy pay first for covered claims tied to your work and not seek contribution from the hiring party's own policy.
+Primary and Noncontributory (PNC) is a contract requirement, usually added by a policy endorsement (most often ISO form CG 20 01), not just noted on a COI, that makes your liability policy pay first for covered claims tied to your work and not seek contribution from the hiring party's own policy.
 It is most often tied to general liability and is frequently bundled with Additional Insured and Waiver of Subrogation.
 We help California and Texas contractors match COIs and endorsements to the exact contract language so bids and onboarding move fast.
-As ContractorsInsured.net (CA Lic #6015321 / TX Lic #3305690), we set up the policy and COI to match the primary and noncontributory wording before you submit.
+As ContractorsInsured.net (CA Lic #6015321 / TX Lic #3305690), we check your policy and COI against the primary and noncontributory wording before you submit.

 Written and reviewed by Pascal Burke, Licensed Insurance Broker, founder of ContractorsInsured.net, a licensed brokerage serving contractors in California and Texas.
 CA License #6015321 · TX License #3305690.
 Licensing and disclosures.